client9/misspell/README.md

 print what word it is trying to correct.
 Then [file a bug](https://github.com/client9/misspell/issues) describing the problem.
 Thanks!

-### Why is making mistakes or missing items in golang files?
+### Why is it making mistakes or missing items in golang files?

 The matching function is *case-sensitive*, so variable names that are multiple worlds either in all-upper or all-lower case sometimes can